 The current drought continues the pattern of a two-decades-long (2000-2018) megadrought in the region – the driest period on record in the southwest US since the late 1500s.
 This year, though, the drought extends even farther east towards the Great Plains.

 Many areas are likely going to face continued drought and potential restrictions on water use, particularly for irrigation.
-There are a few things you can do to help conserve water in your lawn:
+There are a few things you can do to manage drought conditions in your lawn:

 #1 Train your lawn with strategic watering Deep and infrequent watering allows for water to move deeper into the soil profile, allowing grass to root deeper.
 How to implement: